jzombie/rust-line-ending/README.md

 );
 ```

-### Apply
+### Change Line Ending Type

-Converts a string from any line ending type to a specified one.
+Apply a specific line ending type to an existing string.

 ```rust
 use line_ending::LineEnding;